Healthdirect Free Australian health advice you can count on.

 What is a lymph node?

-Lymph nodes are small structures which lie along lymph vessels present throughout the body.
+Lymph nodes are small structures which lie along lymph vessels present throughout your body.

 An illustration showing sentinal node biopsy.